 Visiting Iceland in June is the perfect way to explore the country in a unique way.
 Whether you’re looking for breath-taking waterfalls, amazing wildlife or mild weather, you can find it all in Iceland at this time of year.
 Here are our top reasons you should be booking your next trip to Iceland in the summer!

-2020 so far has been a bit of a letdown for travellers, to say the least.
-But let’s not think about the bad times – Iceland is now opening back up its borders to international visitors and NOW is the time to go!
+The past few years have been a bit of a letdown for travellers, to say the least.
+But let’s not think about the bad times – Iceland is now opening back up to international visitors and NOW is the time to go!

 - 10 Reasons You Should Visit Iceland In June

 - 1. There Are More Daylight Hours In June

 - 2. You Can Experience The Midnight Sun

 - 3. The Whales Return To Iceland In June!